jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

 ## Separated by different cultures

 For binary, hex, and basic integers there are no punctuation marks between the digits.
-English speaking countries generally use "." for the decimal point in floating point numbers, but "," is used in other places.
+English speaking countries generally use "." for the decimal point in floating point numbers, but it is written as "," in other places.
 The job of *cultures* in .NET is to specify such things, living in England I have my culture set like this:

 ```powershell-interactive
     ps > Get-Culture